brokedba/terraform-examples/oci_devops/README.md

 Reference - https://docs.oracle.com/en-us/iaas/Content/devops/using/build_specs.htm

-### Procedure to use the sample.

-- Create a DevOps project - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_project.htm
-- Create an OCI Code repo - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_repo.htm
-- Create a build pipeline - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_buildpipeline.htm
-- Push these samples to the OCI Code repo.
-- Add a `Managed Build stage` to the build pipeline - https://docs.oracle.com/en-us/iaas/Content/devops/using/add_buildstage.htm
-- Run the build pipeline and verify the values.
-- You may use these values by defining an external repo (Github/Gitlab or Bitbucket) and validate the executions too - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_connection.htm
- ----
-This is a fork with multiple TF exmaple of various CSP .
+## This is a fork with multiple TF exmaple of various CSP .

 Add - ons